elifo/IWANelem/README.md

 # IWANelem
-Elemantary code for Iwan routine, used for testing nonlinear soil behaviour under dynamic loading.
+Elemantary code —no wave propagation— for Iwan routine, used for testing nonlinear soil behaviour under dynamic loading.

 ## References